aaronkyle/ex/e1/src/risk/model.md

 The Country Risk Index (CRI) is derived from [external global ESG risk indices](/indices/contextual-risk-indices.html) and combined into a single, composite ESG score.

-Reference indices included in the model are:
+Reference available in the model are:

 **Environmental**
   - [WorldRiskIndex](https://weltrisikobericht.de/worldriskreport/)